synkobass/swaggat/README.md

-## Sagat Skill/Trigger Matchup Guide
+# Sagat Skill/Trigger Matchup Guide

+## Introduction

-This guide is to help pick the right V-skill and V-trigger for Sagat's matchups.
+This guide is to help new Sagat players to pick the right V-Skill and V-Trigger for the specific matchups.

+## Credit and thanks
-I would like to thank vocanorosse () for helping me with the data for the initial version of this guide.
+* [VolcanopRosso](https://www.twitch.tv/volcanorosso) helped me with the data for the initial version of this guide.
+* Shout out to my buddies over at BerlinFGC!

 ## Characters